 Pass ownership of the voting process over to kids by having them handwrite ballot options, make and decorate their own ballot boxes, or design their own voting stickers.

 Looking for some ways to turn our voting kit into a solid (and engaging!) electoral process lesson?
-Try adding in a few of the activities below.
+Try adding in a few of the kids’ election activities below…

 More ideas for kids voting and election activities…

-- Make your own voting booth or ballot box!
-Grab some inspo here from 7 Days of Play
+- Make your own ballot box or voting booth!
+Grab some good ballot box design inspiration from 7 Days of Play on Instagram.

-- Dig into the facts with an amazing free kid’s guide to the electoral college from Read Like a Rockstar over at Get Your Teach On (click here to visit the website – the free download is in a banner right at the top!)
+- Dig into the facts with an amazing free kid’s guide to the electoral college from Get Your Teach On Collective.

 - Use the opportunity to stand up for a cause and make your voices heard!
-These protest signs from ARTBAR are great art-making inspiration (and Bar has very kindly supplied a collection of fantastic free printable posters with wonderful messages here).
+These DIY protest signs from Art Bar are great art-making inspiration (and Bar has very kindly supplied a collection of fantastic free printable posters with wonderful messages here).

 - Your kids can help get out the vote with free printable DIY voting postcards from Kid Made Modern.